 David currently serves on the Board of Directors of Little Heroes Foundation, Holding out HELP, and was a founding Trustee of The PI Fund, which is a Donor Advised Fund that has distributed over $70 million to various charities since its’ inception.
 He is also the former Chairman of the Primary Children’s Medical Center Planned Gifts Committee.

 David lives in Cottonwood Heights, Utah with his wife Mindy and their five children, Emma, John, Samuel, Hudson and Avery.
 He enjoys running, biking, basketball, softball, and photography.

-Andrew L. Howell is a Principal with the Salt Lake City law firm of York Howell.
+Andrew L. Howell is a Co-Founder and Managing Partner of the Salt Lake City law firm of York Howell & Guymon.
 Mr. Howell represents clients with respect to estate planning, probate and estate administration matters, charitable giving, and sophisticated business and tax planning matters.
-He has continued to develop his practice in this area of specialty, including assisting clients in the preparation and review of trusts and wills, instruments for charitable giving, and various other estate and family planning documents.
+His practice in this area of specialty includes; assisting clients in the preparation and review of trusts and wills, instruments for charitable giving, and various other estate and family planning documents.
 Mr. Howell assists in planning and structuring business organizations, stock and asset sales and purchases, buy-sell and shareholder agreements, and other business buy-out and business succession planning.

 When not in the office, Andrew enjoys vacationing in Montana with his beautiful wife, Candice, their two boys Thomas and Harrison, and their daughter Madeline.
 He is also an avid fly fisherman, hunter and skier and loves to be outdoors with his family.